-Chapter 5 from the Ama audiobook
+Chapter 5 of Ama

 Jason’s house was a modest three bedroom semi-detached, with a short cracked concrete drive at the front leading to a small garage.
 There was just enough room on the drive for his small car, just enough room in the garage for two bikes, a lawn mower, and other disorganised junk.
 A square of plain suburban lawn next to the drive was overlooked by the living room window.

 He knelt, head in hands, on the short grass in his garden, unaware that he no longer cowered upon the floor of the old pub, the sudden transference from there to here happening without motion or recognisable moment.